Uninstall Windows Updates using PowerShell

 Before we check the steps, we will need to find the KB update ID of the patch that is causing issues.
 Each update applied on your device has a unique KB ID number.
 You can find this information on your device update history or by using Microsoft update catalog site.

 One way to remove the update is by using Settings app > Windows update > Update history > Uninstall updates.
 Find the update causing issues and uninstall it.
-Second option is to use Powershell, which is what we are going to look into today.
+The second option is to use PowerShell, which is what we are going to look into today.
 It’s a quick and easy method if you have local administrator rights on the device.

 Servicing stack updates improves the reliability of the update process to mitigate potential issues while installing the latest quality updates and feature updates.
 If you don’t install the latest servicing stack update, there’s a risk that your device can’t be updated with the latest Microsoft security fixes.